 Security incidents have increased owing to remote workers.
 Malwarebytes reported that remote workers caused a security breach in 20% of organizations causing organizations to pay unforeseen costs to address computer breaches and malware infections.

-Before the pandemic, security was reasonably straight-forward.
+Before the pandemic, cybersecurity was reasonably straightforward.
 Your firewall separated the outside world from the inside world.
 It helped keep hackers at bay.
 That defensive line is blurred now and leads to complications with security.

 All it takes is a worker’s home computer getting hacked to open a door into your network.
 Even a simple misconfiguration of a home-based device can lead to a cyber breach.